MartinLym/DishWashing_Robot/README.md

             - Nodes generated are not in the workspace of the robot ✓-ISH
             - Nodes require a check collision function ✓
             - Path determined isn't the shortest path ✓-ISH
-  - c) robot retreat from a simulated safety symbol using visual servoing and RMRC
+  - c) robot retreat from a simulated safety symbol using visual servoing and RMRC ✓ jenn

 - 3 Environment - jenn
   - plate✓